History of stand-up comedy: Germany

 Germany developed its stand-up culture in the 1990s, with a growing trend.
 Among the early pioneers of the later German comedy scene can be counted Loriot, Heinz Erhardt, Otto Waalkes, Dieter Hallervorden or Karl Dall.

-Nowadays, many German cities have built their stand-up culture.
-Berlin currently has the largest comedy scene in Germany, with its own comedy clubs, like Mad Monkey Room since 2017.

-Following with Munich, which today has a lot of German and English open mic shows, almost for every day of the week.
+Stand up comedy is also performed in several German cities.
+Berlin has comedy clubs including the Mad-Monkey Room, which opened in 2017.
+Munich also hosts German and English language open mic shows.